Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 Silva was suspended for the crushing 7-1 semi-final defeat to Germany that ended Brazil's hope of winning the World Cup on home soil and was then discarded by Dunga, who replaced Luiz Felipe Scolari as coach, after the tournament.

-Silva's international career looked over, but after taking over in 2016, Tite surprised the nation by bringing him back.
+Silva's international career looked over, but after Tite took over in 2016, the manager surprised the nation by bringing him back.
 Then, four games away from Russia, Tite dropped Marquinhos, who had formed an excellent partnership with Miranda, to restore Silva as a starter.

 He has now captained Brazil twice in the tournament to the general astonishment of pundits and fans.
 "Tite is a brave man," Folha de Sao Paulo columnist Juca Kfouri wrote.
 "He believed in Thiago Silva as a captain in a moment a true leader was essential and not somebody, say, still recovering from an emotional crisis."